ZoomRepo/recipe-repository/README.md

 can request the initial code.

 The temporary login flow also persists pending codes in the `login_codes` table so each request can be validated once.
+Successful verifications mint a longer-lived session code that is stored in the browser's `localStorage` and in the `login_sessions` table.
+When the same device revisits the site the login page exchanges that stored session code for a fresh signed cookie without sending another email.
 Create the supporting schema if it does not exist:

 ```sql
 CREATE TABLE login_whitelist (